Holographic Krylov complexity in the Coulomb branch of ${\cal N}=4$ SYM: The proper momentum and complexity

 \subsection{Comparison with field theory}

 According to \cite{Nandy:2024evd,Anegawa:2024wov}, in order to reproduce the holographic result in \eqref{complexity_no_rotation_theta_pi_over_2} through a field theory calculation, one must first determine the glueball mass spectrum.
-In \cite{Anegawa:2024wov}, they consider simple Lagrangians of the following form
+In \cite{Anegawa:2024wov}, to describe a theory with a discrete spectrum and a mass gap, the authors consider a model of many free scalar fields in compact space, with Lagrangians of the following form

-to model a theory with a mass gap and a discrete spectrum.
-The Krylov complexity is evaluated for the composite operator ${\cal O} = \sum_{n=0}^{\infty} \phi_n$.
+The Krylov complexity is evaluated for the composite operator ${\cal O} = \sum \phi_n$.
 In the context of QCD, this is illustrated considering a color-singlet operator, such as ${\cal O} = {\rm Tr}[F^{\mu \nu} F_{\mu \nu}]$, where the components $\phi_n$ represent glueball states of varying masses.
-In the large-N limit these are treated as free fields, and both the Krylov complexity and the Lanczos coefficients follow directly from a given two-point function.
-According to the treatment that is detailed in \cite{Anegawa:2024wov}, the Krylov complexity is proportional to $ \sin^2 (M t)$, where $M$ is the glueball mass.
+In the large-$N$ limit these are treated as free fields, and both the Krylov complexity and the Lanczos coefficients follow directly from a given two-point function.
+For a large number of states the Krylov complexity has an oscillating behavior but the calculation lacks a closed-form analytic expression.
+However in the case of one glueball the computation is analytic and the Krylov complexity is proportional to $ \sin^2 (M t)$, where $M$ is the glueball mass.
 While the gravity background includes various glueball spins, a representative subsector could provide a sufficient estimate.

-A heuristic approach to this estimate involves employing the results from \cite{Brandhuber:1999jr} for the ``scalar glueball'' mass, namely $M=\ell$.
-Assuming that the glueball mass is identified with the Coulomb scale, the Krylov complexity contribution from this scalar mode is expected to be proportional to $ \sin^2 (\ell \, t)$.
-Our objective is to compare the oscillation frequency derived from this field-theoretic approach with the corresponding result obtained from the holographic calculation for the $\theta = \pi/2$ case.
+Following this rationale and employing the results from \cite{Brandhuber:1999jr}, we conjecture that the Krylov complexity is dominated by the lightest glueball state with mass $M=\ell$.
+By identifying this mass with the Coulomb scale, the contribution of the scalar mode to the complexity is expected to be proportional to $ \sin^2 (\ell \, t)$, exhibiting an oscillating behavior with a period of $\pi/\ell$.
+The calculations from the gravity side for the $\theta =\pi/2$ case show a period of $\pi/\ell$, leading to a match between the gravity and field theory results.